ssm-lab/ga4cl-replication-package/STATUS.md

 ## Artifact Available

-- Publicly available on GitHub and archived on Zenodo with a stable DOI.
+- Publicly available on GitHub and archived on Zenodo.
 - Released under the MIT License.
 - DOI and Zenodo link provided in `README.md`.